24 Best Things To Do In Asheville We Love As Locals

 Gossip at the Thomas Wolfe Memorial

 Thomas Wolfe is a famous Asheville writer.
 He wrote Look Homeward, Angel, a loose retelling of his life growing up in Asheville (it’s a little dry).
 Tour The Thomas Wolfe Memorial, which is Julia Elizabeth Westall Wolfe’s (his mother) boarding house on Market Street.
 Then, drive over to Wolfe’s grave at historic Riverside Cemetery.
 O. Henry is also laid to rest in the gorgeous Victorian-styled cemetery.
+All of these stops are perfect for Asheville literary travelers like us.

 If you love museums and historic sites, head to the Asheville Art Museum filled with American art or the small Asheville Museum of Science for little geologists who want to see a teratophoneus dinosaur skeleton.